michal-majewski/app-sec-kb/Chapter2.md

 ### 3. Availability Requirements

 - What are these requirements aimed at?
-    > ...
+    > refers to ensuring the availability of the system and/or data, that is processed by the system, and protecting against destruction of those assets
 - What are the metrics that allow you to track the fulfillment of these requirements?
-(Maximum Tolerable Downtime and Recovery Time Objective; they should be defined in SLA)
+    > to track the fulfillment of these requirements we can use the following metrics:
+    >
+    >> _MTD - Maximum Tolerable Downtime_
+    >>
+    >> "is the measure of the maximum amount of time that the software can be in a state of not providing expected service.
+In other words, it is the measure of the minimum level of availability that is required of the software for business operations to continue without unplanned disruptions as per expectations."
+    >
+    >> _RTO - Recovery Time Objective_
+    >>
+    >> is the amount of time by which the system or software needs to be restored back to the expected state of business operations for authorized business users when it goes down
-    > ...
+    >
+    > Both of them should be explicitly stated in the SLA, which stands for Service Level Agreement, that includes all important expectations regarding the availability of the system and/or data.
+Those requirements and metrics should be prepared based on Business Impact Analysis (BIA).
 - Examples
+    > “The software shall ensure high availability of five nines (99.999%) as defined in the SLA.”
+    >
+    > “The number of users at any one given point of time who should be able to use the software can be up to 300 users.”
-    > ...
+    >
+    > “Software and data should be replicated across data centers to provide load balancing and redundancy.”

 ### 4. Authentication Requirements